scdenney/bigs-scaleups/README.md

 When ready for release, this repository will include:
 - Data documentation
 - Project administration and timeline materials
 - Research outputs and publications

+## Related Resources
+This project builds on earlier work exploring the landscape of Canada’s high-performing firms.
+- **Foundational Report:** *Into the Scale-upverse: Exploring the Landscape of Canada’s High-Performing Firms* (Munk School of Global Affairs & Public Policy).
+Available at: [Munk School – Scale-upverse Project](https://munkschool.utoronto.ca/research/scale-verse-exploring-landscape-canadas-high-performing-firms)
+- **Background Manuscript (available in the [**Manuscripts**](./Manuscripts) folder).

 ## Contact
 For more information, please contact: